wiseman-timelord/GameNotOver/README.md

 ### Files list...
 ```
 .\  # Root folder
-.\GameNotOver.bat  # Entry point for user
+.\GameNotOver.bat  # Entry point for user, with menu for, launcher and installer.
-.\main_script.ps1  # Entry point for the main program
+.\launcher.ps1  # Entry point for the main program.
+.\installer.ps1  # standalone installer program.
-├── scripts\  # Scripts folder
+├── scripts\  # Scripts folder.
-│   ├── interface.ps1  # Interface script
+│   ├── interface.ps1  # Interface script.
+│   ├── interface.xaml  # Xaml Interface code.
+│   ├── utility.ps1  # utility functions.
-├── data\  # Data folder
+├── data\  # Data folder.
-│   └── ****.***  # some kind of persistent configuration file.
+│   └── persistent.psd1  # Persistent configuration, created from default by installer.
 ```

 ### Description:
 GameNotOver is a PowerShell application tailored for Windows users, enabling them to forcefully close all instances of selected programs through an GUI.
-When using programs in windows 10, upon, exiting or crashing, some programs may leave a residual 500MB-4GB, that, lock files in place or prevent loading, for example beta programes, additionally some programs may freeze, which may even cause issues shutting down.
-My application is a manageable shortlist for closing all instances of pre-selected troublesome programs, thus, saving on repeatingly, running task manager and searching for running processes, each time.
-There are some default apps already, but as I mentioned you will be able to manage the list within the program.
+When using programs in windows 10, upon, exiting or crashing, some programs may leave a residual 500MB-4GB, that, lock files in place or prevent loading, for example, beta or old, software, which may even cause issues, running the program again and/or shutting down the system.
+My application is a manageable shortlist for closing all instances of pre-selected troublesome programs of your choice, thus, saving on repeatingly, running task manager and searching for running processes, each time.

 ### Features:
 1. Graphical User Interface - For managing the list and user interacctions, with persistence in the text file in `.\data`.